Arial shot of people walking

 Recognizing that environmental and human health are interconnected, from the research and development and manufacturing of products to their delivery to customers, Viatris colleagues and partners work throughout the world to further advance sustainable operations and to minimize environmental impact while upholding a reliable supply of medicines.

-- Perform water risk assessments for all locations in high or extremely-high water risk areas as identified by the World Resource Institute and identify appropriate water conservation initiatives by 2025.
+• Perform water risk assessments for all locations in high or extremely-high water risk areas as identified by the World Resources Institute and identify appropriate water conservation initiatives by 2025.

 2020 as baseline